Arbor Realty Trust - Asset Resilience Ratio

 About

 Arbor Realty Trust, Inc. invests in a diversified portfolio of structured finance assets in the multifamily, single-family rental, and commercial real estate markets in the United States.
-The company operates through Structured Business and Agency Business segments.
-It primarily invests in bridge and mezzanine loans, including junior participating interests in first mortgages, and preferred and d… Read more
+It operates in two segments, Structured Business and Agency Business.
+The company invests in bridge and mezzanine loans, including junior participating interests in first mortgages, and preferred and direct equi… Read more